 Construction to begin on two new neighborhood parks

-A contractor working for Clark County Public Works has started construction on two new parks.
+A contractor working for Clark County Public Works is starting to wrap up construction of two new parks.

-The Board of County Commissioners has awarded a $908,400 contract to Thompson Bros.
-Excavating Inc. of Vancouver to build Chinook Neighborhood Park in Salmon Creek and Dogwood Neighborhood Park north of Orchards.
+The county's contractor, Thompson Bros.
+Excavating Inc. of Vancouver, is building Chinook Neighborhood Park in Salmon Creek and Dogwood Neighborhood Park north of Orchards.

 Both parks should be completed this fall for the Greater Clark Parks District.
 The county has built 25 parks and 26 sports fields since voters approved the parks district in 2005.
 Construction was on hold in 2012 and 2013 because of a reduction in county revenue linked to the downturn in construction, home sales and property values.